domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 [^serialize]: This is not the case for `Serialize`.
 When you serialize a type to some format, you probably intend to send the resulting bytes somewhere else, e.g. over the network to make a web request.
 It would be of little use to be able to borrow from the Rust type from within the serialized bytes, and besides you cannot serialize to a single byte buffer or string of which only a subsection is a reference to the original type and the rest is owned bytes, so `serde` doesn't support it. <a href="#fn-serialize" class="footnote-backref" role="doc-backlink">↩︎</a>

 [^named-block-lifetimes]: No, [`label-break-value`](https://github.com/rust-lang/rfcs/pull/2046) doesn't count here. <a href="#fn-named-block-lifetimes" class="footnote-backref" role="doc-backlink">↩︎</a>

+[^api-name]: If the underlying protocol supports it, the API (as well as the service) could also be identified by a numeric ID or some other, more compact identifier.
+I'll stick to string names here, though, since it makes the examples more readable. <a href="#fn-api-name" class="footnote-backref" role="doc-backlink">↩︎</a>

+[^explicit-trait]: Note that there is no way to do this with the original bound of `H: for<'de> FnMut(A::Request<'de>) -> A::Reply`.
+There is simply no place in the syntax where we could even _state_ an associated type.
+This might already give you an idea of how well this is going to turn out... <a href="#fn-explicit-trait" class="footnote-backref" role="doc-backlink">↩︎</a>